tarmeli/fullstackopen-2019.github.io/src/content/osa1/part1c.md

 The re-rendering command has been wrapped inside of the _refresh_ function to cut down on the amount of copy-pasted code.

 <!-- Nyt komponentti <i>renderöityy kolme kertaa</i>, saaden ensin arvon 1, sitten 2 ja lopulta 3.
 1 ja 2 tosin ovat ruudulla niin vähän aikaa, että niitä ei ehdi havaita. -->
-Now the component  <i>renders three times</i>, first with the value 1, then 2 and finally 3.
-However, the values 1 and 2 are displayed on the screen for such a short amount of time that they can't even be witnessed.
+Now the component  <i>renders three times</i>, first with the value 1, then 2, and finally 3.
+However, the values 1 and 2 are displayed on the screen for such a short amount of time that they can't be witnessed.

 <!-- Hieman mielenkiintoisempaan toiminnallisuuteen pääsemme tekemällä renderöinnin ja laskurin kasvatuksen toistuvasti sekunnin välein käyttäen [SetInterval](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setInterval): -->
 We can implement slightly more interesting functionality by re-rendering and incrementing the counter every second by using [setInterval](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setInterval):